A Lil’ History about Diners, Drive-Ins & Luncheonettes

 Lunch counters or luncheonettes were initially just that, a counter where you could sit down on a stool to enjoy lunch.
 Waitresses would tend to the customers while a cook prepared the dish.

-Lunch counters were popularized inside five-and-dime stores, which had a twofold reason for being there.
-Hungry customers could stop and grab something to eat, and someone who had just dropped in for a bite might end up in the store buying something.
+Lunch counters were popularized inside five-and-dime stores, which had two reasons for being there: Hungry customers could stop and grab something to eat, and someone who had just dropped in for a bite might end up in the store buying something.

-The menu kept it simple with things that could be cooked on a flat-top grill, like hamburgers, sandwiches, soups, and desserts.
+The menu kept it simple, with items that could be cooked on a flat-top grill, such as hamburgers, sandwiches, soups, and desserts.
 Breakfast was a favorite at most lunch counters.
-Specials like meatloaf or hot turkey could be found daily.
+Specials like meatloaf or hot turkey were available daily.

-Lunch counters were hurt immensely by fast food fever in the United States.
-Unlike drive-ins, which have been able to carve out a living in smaller towns, lunch counters and luncheonettes have pretty much been wiped from existence.
+Fast Food fever in the United States has immensely hurt lunch counters.
+Unlike drive-ins, which have been able to carve out a living in smaller towns, lunch counters, and luncheonettes have been wiped from existence.

-*This is an excerpt from my book, All About the Burger: A History of America’s Favorite Sandwich.
+*This post contains excerpts from my book, All About the Burger.

 Leave a Comment